 We supervise topics ranging across political science and international relations.
 We particularly encourage students whose research interests will complement or extend our expertise in three general areas:

-• Critical Global Politics: this includes foreign policy, global media, regional governance, borders, politics and religion, international security, international law, human rights and migration, theorizing global cities and global political economy.
+- Critical Global Politics: this includes foreign policy, global media, regional governance, borders, politics and religion, international security, international law, human rights, theorizing global cities and infrastructure, and global political economy

-We have strong links with UEA staff from other Schools in the Faculties of Arts & Humanities and Social Sciences (including History, Art, Media & American Studies, Literature, Drama and Creative Writing, International Development), and the School of Economics, Norwich Business School and the Law School through the ESRC Centre for Competition Policy.
-These relationships enable us to supervise students wishing to write their theses on areas that cross disciplinary boundaries.
+We have strong links with UEA staff from other Schools in the Faculties of Arts & Humanities and Social Sciences (including History, Art, Media & American Studies, Literature, Drama and Creative Writing, International Development), and the School of Economics, Norwich Business School and the Law School through the UEA Centre for Competition Policy.
+These relationships enable us to supervise students wishing to write their theses on areas with cross-disciplinary boundaries.

 UEA is a member of two prestigious Doctoral Training Partnerships: The South East Network for Social Sciences (SeNSS) (funded by the Economic and Social Research Council) and the CHASE Doctoral Training Partnership (funded by the Arts and Humanities Research Council).
 These memberships give UEA students privileged access to a range of training opportunities, resources and funding opportunities, both at UEA and across the consortium's other institutions.

 Funding and Scholarships

 Membership of the Doctoral Training Partnerships means that UEA students are eligible to apply for SeNSS and CHASE scholarships, in addition to studentships offered by the Faculty of Arts and Humanities at UEA.

 Research students also benefit from an extensive range of opportunities as members of the Faculty of Arts and Humanities Graduate School, which offers a wide-range of training opportunities and grants tailored to your own personal and professional development needs.